-Every now and again, an architect achieves something that is transformational and that is what Amanda Levete Architects have achieved with the new Exhibition Road entrance to the Victoria and Albert Museum, all the more so because there is very little architecture in the traditional sense, as much of the new space is below ground, but what has been achieved is a radical transformation of space and identity by one project which is a real bargain at around £55 million compared to the Tate Modern’s £260 million for it’s new extension.
+Every now and again, an architect achieves something that is transformational and that is what Amanda Levete Architects has achieved with the new Exhibition Road entrance to the Victoria and Albert Museum, all the more so because there is very little architecture in the traditional sense, as much of the new space is below ground, but what has been achieved is a radical transformation of space and identity by one project which is a real bargain at around £55 million compared to the Tate Modern’s £260 million for it’s new extension.

 Taking a difficult location off Exhibition Road, which at one time was the home of the Boiler House – the precursor to the Design Museum – and had a previous proposal for Daniel Libeskind’s “Spiral”, so called because of its shape and rising costs, which was out of context for this relatively constrained site, squeezed as it is between three historic buildings, Amanda Levete Architects, working with Arups on the engineering, has magically created a new entrance, a new public space in the Sackler Courtyard, added new space and new transparency and, as could be seen by the visitors that were pouring through it, completely changed the visitor profile, bringing in younger visitors than the previous formal entrance off Cromwell Road was achieving.